-Lunch time.
+Lunchtime.
 Fresh fish and chicken.
 And rice.
-And for desert…….
+And for dessert…….

-And for desert… our fearless squirrel / fish man quickly carved a shot glass from a bamboo shoot.
+And for dessert… our fearless squirrel/fish man quickly carved a shot glass from a bamboo shoot.
 We washed down the feast with some local hooch.

 A few hours later we made it to our next village home-stay.
 As we entered the village, we saw a traditional structure to scare off the evil spirits.
 Every village has a structure like this at every main point of entry or exit.